NationalDigitalStewardshipResidency/aapbndsr_iw2016/KathrynGronsbell/workshop-materials/05_transcoding-av.md

 2. Choose a command from the ones provided on ffmprovisr.
 Now choose an input file from the samples provided.
 Try to run the command.

 3. Write down the answers to these questions:

    - What ffmprovisr command did you choose?

    - What was your actual command that you entered into Terminal?
 Can you walk us through the options you chose?

    - What was the outcome?
 Is it what you expected?
 Did it work the first time?

    - What is a use case that could be satisfied by using the command you chose (real or educated imagining)?

 4. We'll have a group discussion and trying to replicate your command as a group.
 Did we all get the same results?

-* Reminder that ffmprovisr relies on the community for support, new ideas, and maintenance!
+*Reminder*: ffmprovisr relies on the community for support, new ideas, and maintenance!
 If you have a great FFmpeg command you'd like to see, find a typo or a bug, or just want to help out - contribute by [submitting an issue](https://github.com/amiaopensource/ffmprovisr/issues) on ffmprovisr's GitHub page.